 FunctionDefinition inherits all the attributes and model associations from Expression.
-Table 78 presents the additional attributes and model associations of the FunctionDefinition element.
+Table 77 presents the additional attributes and model associations of the FunctionDefinition element.

-Table 78: FunctionDefinition attributes and model associations
+Table 77: FunctionDefinition attributes and model associations

-Attribute Description FormalParameter: InformationItem [] This attributes lists the instances of InformationItem that are the parameters of this Context. body: Expression [01] The instance of Expression that is the body in this FunctionDefinition

-The kind attribute defines the type of the FunctionDefinition.
+Attribute Description FormalParameter: InformationItem [] This attributes lists the instances of InformationItem that are the parameters of this Context. body: Expression [01] The instance of Expression that is the body in this FunctionDefinition kind: FunctionKind = FEEL {FEEL Java PMML } The kind attribute defines the type of the FunctionDefinition.
+The defines the type of the FunctionDefinition.
+The defines the type of the FunctionDefinition.
+The defines the type of the FunctionDefinition.